xupeiwust/deepforge/docs/getting_started/getting_started.rst

 What is DeepForge?
 ------------------
-Deep learning is a very promising, yet complex, area of machine learning.
+Deep learning is a promising, yet complex, area of machine learning.
 This complexity can both create a barrier to entry for those wanting to get involved in deep learning as well as slow the development of those already comfortable in deep learning.

 DeepForge is a development environment for deep learning focused on alleviating these problems.
 Leveraging principles from Model-Driven Engineering, DeepForge is able to reduce the complexity of using deep learning while providing an opportunity for integrating with other domain specific modeling environments created with WebGME_.